Overview of Virtualization in Cloud Computing

 3. Operating System Virtualization

 - Operating System virtualization is the type where the division of OS happens.
-That is the core of the Operating System which in other words referred to as the kernel resources get shared and allow isolated instances of namespaces to exist with dedicated resources to run different applications.
+That is the core of the Operating System, which is referred to as the kernel resources that get shared and allow isolated instances of namespaces to exist with dedicated resources to run different applications.
 These instances are called containers.

 - Different flavors of Operating Systems, which share the kernel resources of the host, can be run on that host machine with applications running inside them as a container, and this is called an Operating System Virtualization.

 Advantages of Operating System Virtualization are –